- Footballer: Chelsea FC, England

 She was player of the match when Chelsea won the first Women’s FA Cup final to be played at Wembley in August 2015.

-Eniola is a notable football ambassador for the Football Association, The Chelsea Foundation and is a patron of international sports charity Gladshouse.
+Eniola is a notable football ambassador for The Chelsea Foundation and is a patron of international sports charity Gladshouse.

 If that isn’t enough, Eniola excels off the pitch where she graduated with a 1st class degree in Law from Brunel University in 2008 and received an outstanding achievement in Sport presented by Her Majesty the Queen.